 APPLICATIONS HAVE NOW CLOSED.

-Welcome to the Nottinghamshire Police and Crime Commissioner's 2019/2020 Community Safety Fund.
+Welcome to the Nottinghamshire Police and Crime Commissioner's 2018/2019 Community Safety Fund.
 The Fund provides grants to third sector community based organisations to enable local delivery against the Police and Crime Plan.
+The new Police and Crime Plan 2018-2020 is currently under development and the strategic framework will be out for consultation in December.

 Whilst final budget decisions have yet to be made, the Commissioner hopes to be able to provide grant funding at a similar level to previous years, which has been a total of around £250,000.
 The funding is available to support third sector organisations (i.e. organisations that are not for profit and non governmental, for example registered charities and social enterprises) to assist the Commissioner to reduce crime and protect victims, witnesses and vulnerable people.